-Built in 1796, the mosque serves both religious and travel purposes.
+Built-in 1796, the mosque serves both religious and travel purposes.
 Many people visit it for religious reasons and to find peace while others visit it just to look at the calligraphy and intricate mosaic art that is strewn all over the walls.

 Located at Muhammad Karim Street, anyone who wishes to visit the Mosque should dress properly and take off their shoes.

 In 1947, Yousri Street was being cleared up to make way for a new housing scheme.
-It was then when Kom El-Dikka was discovered.
+It was then that Kom El-Dikka was discovered.
 Not only was it a great excavation site but it contained many ancient artifacts and architectures including a small Roman Theater, a Ptolemaic Temple, and mosaic tiles of rich Roman era houses.
-Thousands of tourists go to “Mound of Rubble" to visit the lost Roman ancient ruins.
+Thousands of tourists go to the “Mound of Rubble" to visit the lost Roman ancient ruins.

 The Ras el-Tin Palace was once considered a summer home for the sultans of Egypt when the desert heat reached an all-time high.
-The Palace is used by the Egyptian Navy today, and so, tourists cannot go inside the Palace.
+The Palace is used by the Egyptian Navy today, so, tourists cannot go inside the Palace.
 However, it is quite easy to look at the elegantly preserved Palace from the harbor waters.